Digger1955/dxvk-gplasync-lowlatency/README.md

 Enabling this solution results in a lot less shader compilation stuttering by not blocking the main thread when compiling async pipelines and (not necessarily) miscellaneous graphical issues while shaders are compiling for the first time.

-Asynchronous pipeline compilation is enabled with `DXVK_ASYNC=1` environment variable and corresponds to `dxvk.enableAsync = True` in `dxvk.conf`.
+Asynchronous pipeline compilation is enabled with `DXVK_ASYNC=1` environment variable and is equivalent to `dxvk.enableAsync = True` in `dxvk.conf`.
 It is enabled by default.

-Asynchronous pipeline compilation is disabled with `DXVK_ASYNC=0` environment variable and corresponds to `dxvk.enableAsync = False` in `dxvk.conf`.
+Asynchronous pipeline compilation is disabled with `DXVK_ASYNC=0` environment variable and is equivalent to `dxvk.enableAsync = False` in `dxvk.conf`.

 ### GPLAsync and State cache

-State cache fixes for GPL and Async are enabled with `DXVK_GPLASYNCCACHE=1` environment variable and corresponds to `dxvk.gplAsyncCache = True` in `dxvk.conf`.
+State cache fixes for GPL and Async are enabled with `DXVK_GPLASYNCCACHE=1` environment variable and is equivalent to `dxvk.gplAsyncCache = True` in `dxvk.conf`.
 It is enabled by default.

-State cache fixes for GPL and Async are disabled with `DXVK_GPLASYNCCACHE=0` environment variable and corresponds to `dxvk.gplAsyncCache = False` in `dxvk.conf`.
+State cache fixes for GPL and Async are disabled with `DXVK_GPLASYNCCACHE=0` environment variable and is equivalent to `dxvk.gplAsyncCache = False` in `dxvk.conf`.

 ### Low Latency frame pacing